nomeida/hyperliquid/README.md

 For more detailed documentation on all available methods and their parameters, please refer to the [official Hyperliquid API documentation](https://hyperliquid.gitbook.io/hyperliquid-docs/).

+*p.s. if you use use my referral, all the proceeds will go towards buying HYPE and PURR (essentially, a less rich version of the Hyperliquid assistance fund)*

 ## License